MetaMask/delegation-framework/documents/CaveatEnforcers.md

 **Regular Balance Change Enforcers** (e.g., `NativeBalanceChangeEnforcer`) check deltas around one execution using `beforeHook`/`afterHook`.
 Because multiple enforcers watching the same recipient can be satisfied by the same balance movement, they are best for independent, per-delegation constraints.

-**Total Balance Change Enforcers** are designed for coordinated multi-step flows and now behave as follows:
+**Multi Operation Balance Enforcers** are designed for coordinated multi-step flows and now behave as follows:

 1. **Redemption-wide tracking**: Balance is tracked from the first `beforeAllHook` to the last `afterAllHook` for a given state key.
 The state key is defined by the recipient; for token-based variants it also includes the token address, and for ERC1155 it additionally includes the token ID.
 The state is scoped to the current `DelegationManager`.
 Any balance changes caused between those points (including by other enforcers, even those that modify state in `afterAllHook`, such as `NativeTokenPaymentEnforcer` even tho mixing with `NativeTokenPaymentEnforcer` is not recomended) are included in the final check.
 2. **Initialization rule**: The first enforcer that starts tracking must be created by the account whose balance is being constrained.
 In other words, for the first `beforeAllHook` on a state key, the delegator must equal the recipient.
 If this is not true, the enforcer reverts.